srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. On the **rg-az220vm** row, on the right side of the blade, click **...** and then click **Pin to dashboard**.

-    You may want to edit your dashboard to make the RG tiles and listed resources more accessable.
+    You may want to edit your dashboard to make the RG tiles and listed resources more accessible.

 ### Exercise 4: Configure IoT Edge Device as Gateway

 In this exercise, you will configure the Azure IoT Edge on Ubuntu virtual machine (that was created previously) to be an IoT Edge Transparent Gateway device.

 Recall that the IoT Edge Transparent Gateway is used when the downstream devices have their own IoT Hub identities and could theoretically connect to IoT Hub on their own.
 The gateway simply passes communications between the devices and IoT Hub.
-You are implenting this gateway device to support the offline scenario that occurs when the network connection is lost.
+You are implementing this gateway device to support the offline scenario that occurs when the network connection is lost.

 > **Note**: You will use a helper script to configure the IoT Edge Device as a Transparent Gateway.
 This will enable you to complete the process more quickly.